Azure Permissions and Nerdio Manager

 Nerdio Manager displays warnings for all the functionality that is not available in limited access mode:

 Nerdio Manager updates are released approximately once per month and are deployed from the Updates menu in the Nerdio Manager portal.
-The update process is performed by an automated script that runs in Azure Cloud Shell in the context of the currently logged in Azure AD user.
-The update happens in the MSP Azure AD tenant only and nothing changes in the customer tenants.
+The update process is performed by an automated script that runs in Azure Cloud Shell in the context of the currently logged in Entra ID user.
+The update happens in the MSP Entra ID tenant only and nothing changes in the customer tenants.

-The Azure AD user roles required to update the Nerdio Manager are:
+The Entra ID user roles required to update the Nerdio Manager are:

 Owner role on Azure subscription.